-Staff have begun efforts to identify and quantify the COVID-19 pressures.
+Regarding the operating budgets, at this time staff have only begun efforts to identify and quantify the COVID-19 pressures.
 While there is still lots of work to be done on these items, at the time of this report staff have identified 2021 net budget pressures related to COVID-19 as \$10.9 million and is summarized by program area below.
-It is important to note that no new funding sources (outside of the homelessness program which has identified funding until the end of its fiscal year of March 31st 2021) have been identified from provincial and/or federal levels of government.
+It is important to note that no new funding sources (outside of the homelessness program which has identified funding until the end of its fiscal year of March 31st 2021) have been identified from other levels of government.
 Should additional funding sources be received this would reduce the pressure identified.